Carrie Soto is Back Book Review: A Novel by Taylor Jenkins Reid

 Some people in the book community took note of this prior to publishing and pointed out the fact that Taylor Jenkins Reid is a white woman, so should she really be writing the story of a person of color?
 Why aren’t POC authors getting the chance to share these stories in the publishing industry?
 In Carrie Soto is Back Taylor doesn’t specifically discuss race but she does write about things like Javier’s immigration and she does have a secondary character named Nicki Chan, who is Asian American.
 Some people found it odd for two minorities to be pitted against each other.

 In my opinion, while Carrie Soto is Back is an unforgettable novel, it is not perfect.
-I too question why Taylor felt the need to write the story of a Argentinean American when she cannot possibly fully understand that character because it is not something she has experienced.
+I too question why Taylor felt the need to write the story of an Argentinean American when she cannot possibly fully understand that character because it is not something she has experienced.
 It is disheartening that POC authors do not get the chances they deserve to share their stories, and that white authors have every opportunity to tell every story that they can think of.

 This is not meant to be an attack on Taylor, because I do enjoy her books.
 But sometimes people don’t know what they are doing is wrong.
 I myself have said some or thought some things in the past that were wrong, and people have told me about it.
-In that kind of situation, it is best to listen with open ears and a open heart.
+In that kind of situation, it is best to listen with open ears and an open heart.
 The only way to move forward is by educating oneself.

 I love stories about exceptional women, and Taylor Jenkins Reids writes awesome books about them!
 This is actually the last book in her “famous women quartet” comprising of Evelyn Hugo, Daisy Jones, Nina Rivas, and Carrie Soto.
 Each of their books features complex characters and each book is a powerful novel.
 I found Carrie Soto (also known as the Battle Axe) to be a great main character.
 Of course she’s controversial.
 But she’s hard working and inspiring and that’s what makes her the greatest tennis player of all time.